sferik/twitter-ruby/README.md

 ### Thread Safety

 Applications that make requests on behalf of multiple Twitter users should avoid using global configuration.
-Instead, instantiate a `Twitter::Client` for each user, passing in the user's token/secret pair as a `Hash`.

-You can still specify the `consumer_key` and `consumer_secret` globally.
+In this case, you may still specify the `consumer_key` and `consumer_secret` globally.
 (In a Rails application, this could go in `config/initiliazers/twitter.rb`.)

 ```ruby
 Twitter.configure do |config|